michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 - v: try to seduce
 - v: try presumptuously
 ### Family
-tempt: temptable, temptation, tempted, tempter, tempting, tempts+;temptation: temptations;tempter: tempters;tempting: temptingly, temptingness, untempting;untempting: untemptingly
+- tempt: temptable, temptation, tempted, tempter, tempting, tempts+
+- temptation: temptations
+- tempter: tempters
+- tempting: temptingly, temptingness, untempting
+- untempting: untemptingly
 ### Examples
 - When the burdens of modern life weigh people down, a huge life change is tempting.
 - Now, viewers may be tempted to split their time between assessing the show’s new host, Arnold Schwarzenegger, and checking Mr. Trump’s Twitter feed.